Eligibility for Obtaining a Criminal Record Expungement in Arizona

 However, defendants who have been convicted of almost any other crime can pursue the setting aside of the conviction.
 As long as you have completed your sentence, any probation and any other requirements set out in your original sentence and you have not become involved in any other criminal problems, you can petition the court to have your conviction set aside.

-In order to properly do so, youll need the help of an Arizona expungement attorney, as the process can be detailed and involve strategic decisions that can only be effectively made with a high level of success and experience.
+In order to properly do so, you will need the help of an experienced Phoenix criminal defense attorney, as the process can be detailed and involve strategic decisions that can only be effectively made with a high level of success and experience.
 If youd like to wipe your slate clean, you need to get this process started by contactingMontano Arentz & Associates, PLLC today to schedule an initial consultation.